btford/karma-runner.github.com/src/content/0.8/plus/01-requirejs.md

+pageTitle: RequireJS
+menuTitle: RequireJS

 To get Karma to run with [Require.js] we need two files:

 * `karma.conf.js` &mdash; which configures Karma
 * `test-main.js` &mdash; which configures Require.js for the tests

-Let's say our app has a directory structure which looks something like
+Let's imagine our app has a directory structure which looks something like this:
-this:

 ```bash
 $ tree